rsharifnasab/twitter-frontend/README.md

 The source code for the backend server (available for Node, Rails and Django) can be found in the [main RealWorld repo](https://github.com/gothinkster/realworld).

-If you want to change the API URL to a local server, simply edit `src/agent.js` and change `API_ROOT` to the local server's URL (i.e. `http://localhost:3000/api`)
+If you want to change the API URL to a local server, simply edit `src/agent.js` and change `API_ROOT` to the local server's URL (i.e. `http://localhost:8585/api`)

-## Functionality overview

-The example application is a social blogging site (i.e. a Medium.com clone) called "Conduit".
-It uses a custom API for all requests, including authentication.
-You can view a live demo over at https://redux.productionready.io/

-**General functionality:**

-- Authenticate users via JWT (login/signup pages + logout button on settings page)
-- CRU* users (sign up & settings page - no deleting required)
-- CRUD Articles
-- CR*D Comments on articles (no updating required)
-- GET and display paginated lists of articles
-- Favorite articles
-- Follow other users

-**The general page breakdown looks like this:**

-- Home page (URL: /#/ )
-    - List of tags
-    - List of articles pulled from either Feed, Global, or by Tag
-    - Pagination for list of articles
-- Sign in/Sign up pages (URL: /#/login, /#/register )
-    - Use JWT (store the token in localStorage)
-- Settings page (URL: /#/settings )
-- Editor page to create/edit articles (URL: /#/editor, /#/editor/article-slug-here )
-- Article page (URL: /#/article/article-slug-here )
-    - Delete article button (only shown to article's author)
-    - Render markdown from server client side
-    - Comments section at bottom of page
-    - Delete comment button (only shown to comment's author)
-- Profile page (URL: /#/@username, /#/@username/favorites )
-    - Show basic user info
-    - List of articles populated from author's created articles or author's favorited articles

 <br />